|

 best value for your cable budget?
 Unfortunately, theres just no saying with any kind

+of authority.
 The Bridge will very likely get you more from your existing

 cables, and will also likely serve as an excellent supercharger for those who already own